-Abilio Manuel Robalo Pedro (Lisboa, February 3, 1947 – Itacaré, June 30, 2010) was a singer, composer and musical producer.
+Abilio Manuel Robalo Pedro (Lisboa, February 3, 1947 – Itacaré, June 30, 2010) was a singer, composer, and music producer.
 Portuguese settled in Brazil since he was seven years old, Abílio also worked as a radio broadcaster, advertising person, film director, audio operator and composer of jingles and soundtracks.

 Let’s go to their history:

 Brazil.
 He started his career in 1966, preparing himself to join the Physics course.
 The first performance took place at the program Show do Meio Dia, presented by Pagano Sobrinho on TV Excelsior.
 In 1967 he entered to University of São Paulo and, while studying physics, he used to perform in concerts promoted at the university campus.

 That year, came an invitation to represent the USP on the first Festival Latino-América de la Canción Universitaria placed in Santiago, Chile.
 He won the award for best composer, thanks to the song Minha Rua.
 This presentation brought him the first contract with Odeon, who would record the following year, their first Lp, with musical direction by Milton Miranda and arrangements by Edmundo Peruzzi.

 In 1968, he competed at the TV Excelsior festival with the song Quem Dera and in the Festival Internacional da Canção with Catavento.
 After the I Festival Universitário from TV Tupi, he participated with Samba de Roda and Tudo Bem, included on its first single.
 In 1969, won the II Festival Universitário, still on Tupi, with Pena Verde, perhaps his greatest success, whose single, reached the top of the charts in 1970, making it known throughout the country and Latin America!